RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

 * Save Documents (markdown or otherwise) to Gist
 * Delete Gists from Open and Save Lists

+> #### Get a GitHub Personal Access Token
+> For authentication purposes you need a **Github Personal Access Token**.
+To create one, go to GitHub, click on your Profile and select Settings.
+Scroll down to the Developer Settings box and select **Personal Access Tokens**.
+>
-> Make sure you edit the Addin Configuration (use the down arrow next to the Github Icon on the toolbar) to configure your Github User name and Authentication token.
+> Save the retrieved value in the Gist Integration Addin configuration - click the downarrow next to the addin-icon and select Configuration.
+> ```json
+> {
+>   "GithubUserToken": "12345e0deb0c66041719d4cc7dec6cd45e",
+>   "GithubUsername": "JamesUser"
+> }
+> ```

 ### Usage for Paste Code as Gist
 This features takes the current Clipboard or Editor text selection and pastes it as a Gist on Github.
 A separate editor screen pops up that lets you optionally format the code before posting it to a Gist.
 You can post anonymous or account based Gists, and use public or private visibility.